Landscape Theme Book & Inspiration

 Areas of hardscape can make your garden space both beautiful and functional.
 Paved areas also offer a fantastic opportunity to impart life and personality into your outdoor living space.
 Consider breaking up large expanses of patio and paving with a blend of permeable and impermeable surface materials, chosen to complement each other textually and colourwise.

-Tip: Keep plants lower than pavers or you might create annoying debris traps.
-To prevent movement and weed growth always lay pavers on a concrete slab.
+Tip: Keep plants lower than pavers or you might create annoying debris traps or trip hazards.
+To prevent movement and weed growth, lay pavers on a concrete slab rather than on grade.

 Retaining Wall Inspiration

 Retaining is one of the necessary evils of landscaping.
-It can really transform a garden and create flat, usable garden spaces and lawns, however it can also eat up a big part of the budget.
+It can really transform a garden and create flat, usable garden spaces and lawns, however this often unseen element can also eat up a big part of the budget.
 Therefore, it makes sense to use these functional items to create clever design features to enhance your garden.

 Tip: Walls at seating height with wide caps create casual seating opportunities within the garden.
 If you have a small garden budget consider re-contouring with battered, grassy slopes instead